laravel/spark-docs/upgrade.md

 ### Database Schema Changes

 Spark 6.0 allows you to choose the role that will be assigned to a user when inviting them to a team.
 In order to support this feature, you should run the following database migration within your Spark application.
-You may create the `add_role_to_invitiations` migration manually and paste the following code into the file:
+You may create the `add_role_to_invitations` migration manually and paste the following code into the file:

     <?php